SoCTAssist Developer Guide

 MSS

-1. User enters a command to create a new assignment numbered 1 to 3 for a student using their NUSNET ID.
+1. User enters a command to create a new homework numbered 1 to 3 for a student using their NUSNET ID.

-4. Homework Tracker creates the new assignment with an initial status of incomplete.
+4. SoCTAssist creates the new assignment with an initial status of incomplete.

 Use case ends.